Creating collective variables¶

 CoordinateFunctionCV, since the it only depends on the

-involve path reversal (changing the direction of time).
+using methods that involve path reversal (changing the direction of time).

 To test that your CV gives the result you expect, create a snapshot called